polyphony-chat/docs/docs/Overviews/core.md

 server while keeping the ownership status of your data on all servers you have sent data to, even if your home server is offline indefinitely.

+## Multi-use

+polyprotos' API definitions and specification document intentionally leave space for implementation-specific data to be sent, where it makes sense.
+Nothing about the core protocol makes polyproto inherently unsuitable for any purpose.

+## Federation

+Federation in polyproto means using one identity/client to interact with multiple servers at once.
+Implementing federation is really simple, and entirely seamless to use for end users.

 ## Technology

 Probably the most refreshing aspect about this new protocol is, that it is really boring.
 There is really